 - How do you feel about making a cold call?

 - In our work, we sometimes spend eight hours a day on a phone.
 How do you feel about that?

-- This is our product (They show you a product or reads a description of some service).
+- This is our product (They show you a product or read a description of a service).
 Tell me why someone should buy it.